Table of Contents

 What are Jewelers like?

 Based on our pool of users, jewelers tend to be predominately artistic people.
 As long as jewelers are imaginative, creative, and artistic, jewelry will remain a marketable product that consumers will seek to own.

 Are Jewelers happy?

 Jewelers rank as moderately happy among careers.
-Overall they rank in the 64th percentile of careers for satisfaction scores.
+Overall they rank in the 61st percentile of careers for satisfaction scores.
 Please note that this number is derived from the data we have collected from our Sokanu members only.

 Jeweler Career Satisfaction by Dimension